"We study history not to be clever in another time, but to be wise always."

 Each unit has a Knowledge Organiser with key facts and dates from the period studied plus a list of skills they will develop while they study.
 Students are encouraged to build on their knowledge each year and draw comparisons or recognise patterns across themes.
 Our units are chosen to cover the National Curriculum aims whilst capturing our pupils’ imaginations about the past and developing their interest in our world’s future.
 Additionally, each year group follows the Skills Progression Map to develop the skills needed to be a historian: historical knowledge, chronology, historical interpretation, historical investigation, presenting, organising and communication.

 We want our children to leave Downsview with an understanding of how their lives are effected by the events of the past; a knowledge of the sequence of key events; an understanding of historical concepts; an ability to question sources and accounts and an enjoyment of history.

 Our bespoke knowledge organisers set out what we want the children to know by heart by the end of the topic.
-We expect the majority of children to be able to recall many, if not all, of the key facts.
+We expect the majority of children to be able to recall many, if not all, of the key facts and use their skills to think critically to answer questions.
 At the end of each unit we use a 'pop quiz' to assess the children's knowledge and understanding in relation to the content of learning.